Skip to main content

 beforeAll(async () => {

-// we use different ports to allow parallel testing
+// using different ports to allow parallel testing

 app = await initTestApp(30002);